network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-01.md

 ## Status of this memo

-Requesting initial feedback from all Christoph Schubert, Senad Jukic, Paolo Lucente, Benoit Claise, Joe Clark, Pierre Francois, Alex Huang-Feng, Eric Tschetter, Ahmed Elhassany, Marco Tollini, Uwe Storbeck and Zhuoyao Lin.
+Requesting initial feedback from all Christoph Schubert, Senad Jukic, Paolo Lucente, Benoit Claise, Joe Clark, Pierre Francois, Alex Huang Feng, Eric Tschetter, Ahmed Elhassany, Marco Tollini, Uwe Storbeck and Zhuoyao Lin.

 ## YANG push receiver

 The [pmacct] YANG push receiver needs to be extended to read

-* From YANG push notification header, the YANG xpath and version
+* From YANG push notification header, the observation domain id, the YANG xpath and the version
 * From YANG push notification header, the subscription id
 * From the JSON payload, the sensor-path meta data